 This simple Sterling Silver pendant is set with an authentic roman bronze coin from the times of Hadrian.
-This listing is for pendant only.
+Pendant is sold without a chain, please navigate to our "Chains" section to see our selections if interested.

 Date: 117 - 138 AD